ImpliedConsent/DOGE_Fetcher/privacy_policy.md

 DOGE Fetcher does not use any third-party analytics, advertising, or cloud services.

 User Consent:
 By using DOGE Fetcher, you acknowledge and accept this privacy policy.
-If you have any questions, please contact the developer at: [your email address].
+If you have any questions, please contact the developer at: impliedconsent@live.com.

 Policy Changes:
 This privacy policy may be updated from time to time.
 Any updates will be posted to this document.
 Continued use of the App after policy updates signifies your acceptance.